furrukht10/Desktop-Tiktok-Clone/README.md

 This simple work-in progress application mocks Tiktok and allows users to view and play videos.
 Developers can connect to a database and add more videos to the API.
 User posting functionality will be implemented soon.

-- Utilized Node.js, Express.js, and MongoDB to develop a RESTful API and run the Backend (Deployed on Heroku)
+- Utilized Node.js, Express.js, and MongoDB to develop a RESTful API and run the back-end (Deployed on Heroku)
-- Utilized React.js + Material UI for the Frontend (Deployed on Firebase)
+- Utilized React.js + Material UI for the front-end (Deployed on Firebase)

 ## How To Use